How To Do The Viparita Karani And What Are Its Benefits

 Sanskrit: विपरीतकरणी; Viparita – Inverted, Karani – Doing; Pronounced As – vip-par-ee-tah car-AHN-ee.

 Here, we will be discussing the benefits of Viparita Karani.
 The Viparita Karani, commonly known as the Inverted Lake Pose or Legs Up The Wall Pose, is a minor inversion.
 This yoga asana has anti-aging benefits in addition to a slew of other health advantages.
+This asana, originating from ancient yoga traditions, is appreciated not just for its physical advantages but also for aiding mental calmness and spiritual awareness.
 According to Hindu scriptures, the Viparita Karani minimizes wrinkles and delays the onset of old age.
 Furthermore, as a restorative pose, this asana allows blood to flow freely throughout the body, thus giving you improved circulation.
 As a result, it can aid with almost any ailment.
 Let’s understand more about it.
 Scroll down.

 protip_icon Fun Fact